 Baited remote underwater video (BRUV) surveys were developed in Australia, and are now used around the world for a variety of projects.
 By attracting fish into the field of view of a remotely-controlled camera, the technique records diversity, abundance and behaviour of species.
 As a non-extractive technique, it offers a low environmental impact way of understanding changes in fish numbers and diversity over time.

 As a first underwater camera survey of False Bay’s fishes, including its rays, skates and sharks, this project is gathering information on the region’s species that can be archived and used in long-term ecosystem comparisons.
 With a long history of fishing activity, False Bay presents an important and interesting site for the development of a BRUV monitoring system that will maximise the amount of data collected on any given day, and lower the costs of doing so to become a realistic option for fishery and MPA managers’ budgets.
-False Bay is utilized by surfers, the boating community, fishers, divers and paddlers, to mention but a few.
+False Bay is utilised by surfers, the boating community, fishers, divers and paddlers, to mention but a few.
 Its location, on the cusp of a growing urban population in the Western Cape province, presents an important opportunity to achieve public awareness of issues in marine conservation.

 To this end, the project also presents a unique opportunity to bridge the gap between researchers and the public, using video footage to communicate the beauty of our underwater realm and the challenges it faces.
 The power of images as a tool for education is something that this project takes advantage of, using video footage collected from the Bay in public talks, school educational activities and online in the form of a blog.

 With progressive and practical research as a basis for management and decision-making, conservation efforts in our marine realm can, and will, be realised.